 All cross-breed dogs are susceptible to picking up hereditary diseases from their parents, like the Cavapoo, King Charles Spaniel, and the Poodle.
 Still, there’s also the chance of those risks of inherited diseases being mitigated by cross-breeding.
 Predicting if a puppy will be free of any disease later in life can be challenging.

 A Cavapoo does have some hereditary conditions.
 Reducing some diseases’ effects is possible with the best diet, exercise, and regular health checks.
 But there are still some common Cavapoo health problems:

 - Tracheal collapse

 - Eye problems

 - Skin allergies

 Once again, the breeder you choose plays a vital role in this.
-Before you buy any cross breeds, the breeder must give you a full rundown on the parents and even grandparents to establish any genetic risks for your puppy exist.
+Before you buy any crossbreeds, the breeder must give you a complete rundown on the parents and even grandparents to establish any genetic risks for your puppy exist.

-Regular health inspections of teeth, keeping them free from worm parasites, flea, and tick treatments are all critical for your dog’s health.
+Regular health inspections of teeth and keeping them free from worm parasites, fleas, and tick treatments, are all critical for your dog’s health.

 Cavachon Vs. Cavapoo Nutrition